RobyFerro/go-web/docs/source/alfred.rst

 ######

 Alfred is the command-line interface included with Go-Web.
 It provides a number of helpful commands that can assist you while you build your application.
+You can compile `Alfred` by running `sudo make build` in your project root.

+Usage:    `./alfred --help`

 .. list-table:: Alfred available commands
     :widths: 50 50